NASA releases first audio from Mars, video of landing - RFI

 Washington (AFP)

-The US space agency NASA on Monday released the first audio from Mars, a faint wind sound captured by the Perseverance rover.
+The US space agency NASA on Monday released the first audio from Mars, a faint crackling recording of wind captured by the Perseverance rover.

 NASA also released the first video of the landing of the rover on the Red Planet.

-A microphone did not work during the descent but the rover was able to capture audio once it landed on Mars.
+A microphone did not work during the rover's descent to the surface but it was able to capture audio once it landed on Mars.

+"What you hear there 10 seconds in is an actual wind gust on the surface of Mars picked up by the microphone and sent back to us here on Earth," said Dave Gruel, lead engineer for the camera and microphone system on Perseverance.

-The video clip, lasting three minutes and 25 seconds, showed the deployment of the parachute and the rover's touchdown on the surface of Mars in a cloud of dust.
+The high-definition video clip, lasting three minutes and 25 seconds, shows the heat shield protecting the rover dropping away and the deployment of a massive red-and-white parachute.

+It then shows the rover's touchdown in Mars' Jezero Crater in a cloud of dust.

 Jessica Samuels, Perseverance's surface mission manager, said the rover was operating as expected so far.